Al Lewis: Personal life and final years

 Lewis married Marge Domowitz in 1956, with whom he had three sons, Dave, Ted, and Paul.
 The marriage ended in divorce in 1977.
 In 1984, he married actress Karen Ingenthron, to whom he remained married for the rest of his life.

 In his final years, he resided on Roosevelt Island in New York City.
 In 2003, he was hospitalized for an angioplasty, and complications from the surgery led to an emergency bypass and the amputation of his right leg below the knee as well as all of the toes on his left foot.
-He died on February 3, 2006, of natural causes in Goldwater Memorial Hospital on Roosevelt Island in New York, NY.
-The hospital was closed permanently in 2013.
-Following his body's cremation, his ashes were reportedly "placed in his favorite cigar box."
+He died on February 3, 2006, aged 82, of natural causes in Goldwater Memorial Hospital on Roosevelt Island.
+His memorial service was held at Riverside Memorial Chapel in Manhattan on February 18, 2006.